PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

 There are 46,351 IUPAC `ExactSynonym`s, which presumably would never match a DrOn `rdfs:label`.

 It would probably be best to leave out the `chebi:BRAND_NAME` synonyms, too.
-While DrOn doesn't have terms for brands in the absence of a dose form (like "Tylenol"), ChEBI does assert that "Tylenol" is a `KEGG DRUG` synonym for `CHEBI:46195` ("paracetamol"). `KEGG COMPOUND` is the source of the "Acetaminophen" synonym that is asserted as the rdfs:label of `obo:CHEBI_46195` in `dron-ingredient.owl`. ("paracetamol" is asserted as the label in `dron-chebi.owl`)
+While DrOn doesn't have terms for brands in the absence of a dose form (like "Tylenol"), ChEBI does assert that "Tylenol" is a `KEGG DRUG` synonym for `obo:CHEBI_46195` ("paracetamol"). `KEGG COMPOUND` is the source of the "Acetaminophen" synonym that is asserted as the `rdfs:label` of `obo:CHEBI_46195` in `dron-ingredient.owl`. ("paracetamol" is asserted as the label in `dron-chebi.owl`)

 Because ChEBI classes can have many related synonyms, and because some of the sources may not be very useful for mapping to DrOn, some triage might be beneficial.